2026 Report

 Stand up the central portfolio AI layer

-• Implement centralized identity and audit logging patterns (especially for copilots that can surface sensitive tenant content).
+• Implement centralized identity and audit logging patterns (shared across both rebuild and features tracks).

 • Standardize retrieval security patterns (authorization-aware retrieval; redaction; safe browsing; indirect prompt injection defenses).